DarkWav/AntiCheat/README.md

 # AntiCheat

-## The GitHub repo for my AntiCheat plugin.
+## The GitHub repo for my AntiCheat plugin for PocketMine-MP and Forks.

 ## Find The Wiki and Phar Downloads [Here](https://github.com/DarkWav/AntiCheat/wiki).